CS2401-Spring2020/Weeks-5-6/README.md

 * a constructor that takes a 2-dimensional boolean array, and the `x` and `y` position of the snakes "head".

 ### Methods
-* `int[] findTailExaustive()` -- will find the tail of the snake by searching across the whole grid to find the grid position where a true element is surrounded by only one other true cell, but is not the head, and return 3 items: the `x` and `y` position of the tail in the grid, and the `length` of the snake on the board.
+* `public int[] findTailExaustive()` -- will find the tail of the snake by searching across the whole grid to find the grid position where a true element is surrounded by only one other true cell, but is not the head, and return 3 items: the `x` and `y` position of the tail in the grid, and the `length` of the snake on the board.
 Incremenets the `exaustiveChecks` counter with each `(x',y')` that is examined.
-* `int[] findTailRecursive()` -- will find the tail of the snake by starting a search starting at the head location and recursivelly following the, and return 3 items: the `x` and `y` position of the tail in the grid, and the `length` of the snake on the board.
-Incremenets the `recursiveChecks` counter with each `(x',y')` that is examined.
+* `public int[] findTailRecursive()` -- will find the tail of the snake by conducting a search starting at the head location and recursively following the, and return 3 items: the `x` and `y` position of the tail in the grid, and the `length` of the snake on the board.
+Increments the `recursiveChecks` counter with each `(x',y')` that is examined.
-* `int[] findTailRecursive(int x_start, int y_start)` -- overloads the previous method, and is similar in definition, but starts at a position other than the head position (used for the recursive calls).
-Incremenets the `recursiveChecks` counter with each `(x',y')` that is examined.
+* `private int[] findTailRecursive(int[] currentPosition, int[] previousPosition)` -- overloads the previous method, and is similar in definition, but starts at a position other than the head position (used for the recursive calls), also takes in the position of the previous body position (to exclude it from deciding the next position).
+Increments the `recursiveChecks` counter with each `(x',y')` that is examined.
+Hint: the call for starting from the head position made from the public method should be `findTailRecursive(headPosition, headPosition)`.
-* `void resetCounters()` -- resets both the `exaustiveChecks` and `recursiveChecks` counters to 0.
+* `private void resetCounters()` -- resets both the `exaustiveChecks` and `recursiveChecks` counters to 0.
-* `static int getRecursiveChecks()` -- gets the current state of the `recursiveChecks` counter.
+* `private static int getRecursiveChecks()` -- gets the current state of the `recursiveChecks` counter.
-* `static int getExaustiveChecks()` -- gets the current state of the `exaustiveChecks` counter.
+* `private static int getExaustiveChecks()` -- gets the current state of the `exaustiveChecks` counter.

 ## What needs to be turned in
 The following files should be turned in by **28 February 2020 at 11:59 PM**.